Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

-While the results in IRM seems promising, Rosenfeld \textit{et al.}\cite{rosenfeld2020risks} point out some problems of IRM on classification tasks.
-In the linear case, they give simple conditions under which the optimal solution succeeds or, more often, fails to recover the optimal invariant predictor.
-Specifically, Rosenfeld \textit{et al.}\cite{rosenfeld2020risks} show that there exists a feasible solution which uses \emph{only the environmental features} yet performs better than the optimal invariant predictor on all $e\in\mathcal{E}_{all}$ (Theorem 5.3 in \cite{rosenfeld2020risks}).
-In nonlinear regime, they show that IRM can fail catastrophically unless the test data are sufficiently similar to the training distribution (Theorem 6.1 in \cite{rosenfeld2020risks}.
-And Kamath \textit{et al.}\cite{kamath2021does} also demonstrate that it is possible for IRM to learn a sub-optimal predictor, due to the loss function not being invariant across environments.
-Ahuja \textit{et al.}\cite{ahuja2020empirical} compare IRM with ERM from the sample complexity perspective in different shift patterns (Table 1 in \cite{ahuja2020empirical}), which indicates that under covariate shifts, IRM has no obvious advantage to ERM, and for other distribution shifts such as those involving confounders or anti-causal variables, IRM is guaranteed to be close to the desired OOD solutions in the finite sample regime.
+While the results from IRM seem encouraging, \citet{rosenfeld2020risks} highlight some issues with its application to classification tasks.
+In the linear case, they offer simple conditions under which the optimal solution either succeeds or, more often, fails to recover the optimal invariant predictor.
+Notably, \citet{rosenfeld2020risks} prove that a viable solution can outperform the optimal invariant predictor on all $e\in\mathcal{E}_{all}$, using only environmental features (Theorem 5.3 in \cite{rosenfeld2020risks}).
+In a nonlinear context, they illustrate that IRM can fail dramatically unless the test data closely resemble the training distribution (Theorem 6.1 in \cite{rosenfeld2020risks}).
+Furthermore, \citet{kamath2021does} demonstrate that it's possible for IRM to learn a sub-optimal predictor, due to non-invariant loss function across environments. \citet{ahuja2020empirical} compare IRM with ERM from a sample complexity perspective across different shift patterns (Table 1 in \citep{ahuja2020empirical}).
+They conclude that under covariate shifts, IRM doesn't show a clear advantage over ERM.
+However, in the case of other distribution shifts involving confounders or anti-causal variables, IRM is likely to be close to the desired OOD solutions within the finite sample regime.
+Recently, drawing inspiration from PAC learning, \citet{pmlr-v202-parulekar23a} provide finite-sample OOD generalization guarantees for approximate invariance.
+Meanwhile, \citet{pmlr-v162-wang22x} manage to reduce the required number of training environments to $\mathcal O(1)$ by using second-order moment information.